GPurgatorio/Master-Computer-Science-ICT/README.md

 - number of connections (requests)
 - CPU usage

+## 3) Datacenter architecture

+### Question

-## 3 - Discuss a datacenter architecture made of 10 racks.
+Discuss a datacenter architecture made of 10 racks.
 Assuming a power distribution of 15 KW/ rack.

+### Solution
 Use an in row cooling approach trying to reduce the rows to be cooled.
 Do not forget to mention the PDU and the UPS.
 (2 plugs per rack 32A each).

+## 4) SAN VS Hyperconvergent architecture

+### Question

-## 4 - A service requires a sustained throughput towards the storage of 15 GB/s.
+A service requires a sustained throughput towards the storage of 15 GB/s.
 Would you recomment using a SAN architecture or an hyperconvergent one.

+### Solution

 - 15 GB is the max bandwidth of a PCI express bus with 16 lanes.
 - 100 Gbps bandwidth of a single link (even if internally is 4*25 Gbps).